ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 The overall strategy for deriving a model architecture was to start with the convolution neural network from the NVIDIA 3-Cmaera model described by [Bojarski, et al (2016)](#References).

+![alt_text][image_cnn]

+We can see from the diagram that the Nvidia model begins with an Input layer (the Input planes at the bottom of the diagram), and then has a Normalization layer.
+We are going to skip the Normalization layer in our implementation because we have already normalized the data outside of our model, as part of the image processing.
+The normalized data is then passed into a convolutional layer.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

+Note, we can prevent overfitting by using a dropout layer in the model.
+Note, I experimented with Dropout Layers in different positions in the model at different times, and with varying dropout rates.
+Eventually, by experimenting with the hyperparameter values during training, I was able to reduce overfitting without the use of dropout layers.

 The `training_and_test_data()` function in [data_manager.py](vehicle_control/model/data_manager.py) manages this:
 ```python